Tagetes tenuifolia

-Tagetes tenuifolia, the signet marigold, golden marigold or lemon marigold, is a species of the wild marigold in the family Asteraceae.
-It is widespread across most of Mexico as well as Central America, Colombia, and Peru.
+Tagetes tenuifolia, the signet marigold, golden marigold or lemon marigold, is a North American species of the wild marigold in the family Asteraceae.

+Description

 Tagetes tenuifolia is an annual herb sometimes reaching as much as 50 cm tall.
 Leaves are less than 3 cm long, deeply divided into many small parts.
 The plant produces many small bright yellow flower heads in a flat-topped array, each head with five ray florets and 7–9 disc florets.

+Distribution and habitat

+The species is widespread across most of Mexico as well as Central America, Colombia, and Peru.

 Uses

 Culinary

 The plant's edible flowers can be used as a garnish because of its lemon-like flavor.

 Gardening

 Marigolds are regarded as one of the easiest plants to grow.
 They are very hardy, and may survive minor frosts.
 The plant is well suited to a mostly sunny position, and fairly well draining soil.
 Overly fertile soil may cause the plants to become bushy and produce less flowers.
-Marigolds come in a variety of colours, but mostly yellows and oranges, flowering in the middle of Summer.
-They can be planted out when there's no more risk of frosts.
+Marigolds come in a variety of colours, but mostly yellows and oranges, flowering in the middle of summer.
+They can be planted outside when there is risk of frost.
 They can be purchased from most nurseries, and seeds are readily available in stores.
 It is often used as a companion plant for its insect-repelling properties.